 A Committee on Representation should not be merged with another committee or made a subcommittee of another committee.

-Meetings: The committee meets three times a year (October, January & May) and may be asked to meet with other groups in the presbytery or plan and facilitate workshops or presentations for some presbytery meetings.
-(ALL EXPENSES FOR ATTENDING MEETINGS ARE REIMBURSED BY THE PRESBYTERY)
+Meetings: The committee meets monthly via Zoom and may be asked to meet with other groups in the presbytery or plan and facilitate workshops or presentations for some presbytery meetings.

 Staff: Paul Belz-Templeman, Stated Clerk